 I also filled up a small creamer container that will be stored under my kitchen sink, for quick touch ups.

 I know that keeping paint in recycled bottles or jars may not be a new and clever idea, but I do have 1 tiny, little tip to share.
-I place a small piece of plastic wrap over the opening before I put the lid on.
+Place a small piece of plastic wrap over the opening before you put the lid on.
 It helps keep air out and it also keeps the lid clean and dry so you won’t have a crusty, dried mess that prevents you from closing it tight.

 But…if you spend $20 or $30 on a can a paint, you want it to last as long as possible, right?
 Now you can go and pull all of those plastic bottles and glass jars out of your recycle bin and use them to store leftover paint.

 Any tips you care to share for storing leftover paint?

 Looking for more organizational and storage ideas?
 Check out how I tame the clutter in my small bathroom.